-- Neck-related headache was more frequently in patients with neck pain and vertigo (65.5% versus 40%)
+- Neck-related headaches were more frequently in patients with neck pain and vertigo (65.5% versus 40%)

 - Restricted neck movement was more frequent in patients with neck pain and vertigo.

-- Balance abnormalities were found more frequently in in patients with neck pain and vertigo.
+- Balance abnormalities were found more frequently in patients with neck pain and vertigo.

 The doctors also noted that the study evidenced abnormal static and dynamic balance parameters in chronic neck pain patients with vertigo.
-These disorders can be explained by impaired cervical proprioception (a disruption in nerve signalling in the body’s unconscious or involuntary movements – pressure on the nerves) and neck movement limitations.
-Headache was also more frequent in these patients.(2)
+These disorders can be explained by impaired cervical proprioception (a disruption in nerve signaling in the body’s unconscious or involuntary movements – pressure on the nerves) and neck movement limitations.
+Headaches were also more frequent in these patients.(2)

-So here we have one of many studies that are now connecting the problems of dizziness, imbalance and headache to problems of cervical neck instability as attested to by pinched nerves and restricted range of motion in the neck.
-(The neck is trying to restrict its own movement in much a same way a cervical collar works to prevent pain and symptoms of unstable vertebrae).
+So here we have one of many studies that are now connecting the problems of dizziness, imbalance, and headache to problems of cervical neck instability as attested to by pinched nerves and restricted range of motion in the neck.

-The connection between dizziness and degenerative disc disease in our aging population
+The connection between dizziness, cervical instability and degenerative disc disease in our aging population

 In his study, Dr. Morinaka analyzed the frequency of musculoskeletal diseases in patients with cervical vertigo, as well as the relations of neck tenderness, psychiatric symptoms, and autonomic abnormalities (other symptoms beyond dizziness including irregular heartbeat after exercise, blood pressure drop, fainting, et al.) with pain and age.